Recipe contributed by Managing Editor K. Slye.

 - Once it reaches the 160°F internal temperature take it off the smoker.
 You can eat it just like this or put it on a cracker, either way it will be delicious

-Use Promo Code HARVEST10 to get 10% off your order at www.tacticalories.com.
+Use PROMO Code HARVEST10 to get 10% off your order of select products.